keesiemeijer/wp-local-version/README.md

 curl -o wp-local-version.sh https://raw.githubusercontent.com/keesiemeijer/wp-local-version/master/wp-local-version.sh
 ```

-And edit the variables in this script to match your site.
+And edit the variables in the `wp-local-version.sh` script to match your site.

 **Note** It's important to at least edit the `DOMAIN` variable otherwise you can't visit the site after installing a new WP version.